cfdemons/LUMA/README.md

 8) Revise or merge as a group into the master
 9) Mark the issue as closed.

-Any questions feel free to contact me, Adrian.
+Any questions contact Adrian.

-## SETTING UP CODEBLOCKS WITH MPI LIBRARIES ##
+## SETTING UP CODE::BLOCKS WITH MPI LIBRARIES ##
 MPI libraries are required in order to compile the code.
 The steps to installing these (in Ubuntu) and then setting up Codeblocks to include them are given below, as well as the compilation and execution steps.

 1) Install MPICH2 using the command: **sudo apt-get install mpich2**